Learn More About Us

 Officers of the University

 The Chancellor is elected by University Senate and holds office for three years.
 The Chancellor presides over Convocation, confers degrees and is a member and Chair of the Senate and a member of the Board of Governors.
-The university’s chancellor is Vera Pezer.
+The university’s chancellor is Blaine Favel.

 Other university officers are appointed by the Board of Governors in accordance with the University of Saskatchewan Act 1995.

 The President, who is also the Vice-Chancellor, has general supervision over and direction of the academic work of the university, the teaching staff and student body, and over the business affairs of the university, its officers and employees.
-The university’s president is R. Peter MacKinnon.
+The incoming president is Peter Stoicheff.
+He will begin his five year term in October, 2015.

 The Vice-President Academic and Provost, the Vice-President Finance and Resources, the Vice-President Advancement, and the Vice-President Research assist the President in carrying out his duties.